froonix/acme-dns-inwx/README.md

 Download or clone the archive and extract it to a new folder.

-Copy the example config file `config/.inwx.ini` to `~/.inwx.ini` and change username/password to your values.
+Copy the example config file `config/.inwx.ini` to `~/.inwx.ini` and insert your credentials.
 If enabled, enter your TOTP/2FA shared secret.
 Don't forget to check file permissions! (recommended: 0600)

 Run it for the first time: